 CCRI's Bobby Hackett Theatre to host free play readings by neurodiverse artists

-The Community College of Rhode Island’s student-run theater group, the CCRI Players, and the college’s Office of Student Life are teaming with Spectrum Theatre Ensemble (STE), a company of neurodiverse theatre artists based in Providence, RI, to host a free series of play readings by neurodivergent artists at the college’s Warwick Campus.
+The Community College of Rhode Island’s student-run theater group, the CCRI Players, and the college’s Office of Student Engagement are teaming with Spectrum Theatre Ensemble (STE), a company of neurodiverse theatre artists based in Providence, RI, to host a free series of play readings by neurodivergent artists at the college’s Warwick Campus.

 The readings are scheduled for tomorrow, Friday, March 24 at 7 pm at the Bobby Hackett Theatre.
 STE is sponsoring the event in hopes of showing those with neurodivergence the “power of seeing oneself on stage and how it can enhance one's view of self and neurodivergent identity.”
 The event includes three play readings and a monologue featuring 10 neurodivergent artists, many of whom are BIPOC.